Last Updated: May 2025 | Reviewed by Abbie Jacobs

 What’s the difference between a CNM and a direct-entry midwife in Missouri?

-Are there online CNM programs available for Missouri residents?
+Are there online CNM programs for Missouri residents?

 What are the job prospects for new CNM graduates in Missouri?

-Excellent.
-With 109 of Missouri’s 114 counties designated as Healthcare Professional Shortage Areas and projected 18% job growth through 2033, new CNM graduates typically receive multiple job offers, especially those willing to work in underserved areas.
+Excellent, with 109 of 114 counties as Healthcare Professional Shortage Areas and 40% projected job growth through 2033, especially in underserved areas.

 Is financial aid available for CNM programs?